 On that afternoon in 2003 when the firestorm struck Canberra, firefighters couldn’t see the telecommunications tower either.
 Day turned to a fiery red, then black, then grey.

-The 2003 Canberra firestorm had the distinction of generating the first documented fire tornado in Australia and the first known fire tornado in the world to have EF3 wind speeds (see link at the top of the post for further details).
+The 2003 Canberra firestorm had the distinction of generating the first documented fire tornado in Australia and the first known fire tornado in the world to have EF3 wind speeds.
 Unlike 2003, emergency services agencies knew what they were/are facing this summer (2019/20) in Australia.
 The fire models that have been developed in the wake of the Canberra fires and the 2009 Victorian Black Saturday bushfires, are data intensive.
 The models include data on multiple complex climate factors (eg. temperature, relative humidity, wind speed, vegetation, topography, etc) and their interaction to identify and manage bushfire risk.
 Extensive research underpins this data.
 The accuracy of catastrophic fire weather and fire spread predictions has been proven, albeit no one is claiming that the models are perfect.
 Still, we don’t need to be 100% certain of the forecasts to take action, do we?
 In our current bushfire season, the predictive capacity of the models more than likely saved lives.

 The same is true of climate change models and forecasts.
 These are extensively tested through peer-review and fine-tuned regularly as new research comes to hand.
 Predictions of an increase in the frequency and severity of extreme weather events have come to pass.
 The climate models are like a window on our future.
 For those who still like to quibble about the science, I ask you, “do the forecasts need to be proven 100% accurate before we take collective action to reduce global emissions?”
 In an emergency, if we are not to put our faith in science that saves lives, then what?